-- > The purpose for which the income is received - > The nature of the entity receiving the income.
+- > the purpose for which the income is received - > the nature of the entity receiving the income.

-Income included in the ERI must be for purposes of research as defined for the PBRF.
-Note that the definition of research used for the PBRF has been moved from the funding determination to the funding conditions attached to PBRF funding for 2022.
-This is to allow the TEC, working with the Sector Reference Group we have established, to update this definition to reflect Cabinet's decisions.
+Income included in the ERI must be for purposes of research as defined for the PBRF (see page 9).
+Note that the definition of research used for the PBRF has been moved from the funding determination to the funding conditions attached to PBRF funding.

-Research income can be included in the ERI component if it is received by a TEO and/or the 100% owned subsidiaries of a TEO.
+Research income can be included in the ERI component if it is received by a TEO and/or the 100 percent owned subsidiaries of a TEO.

 For the purposes of the PBRF, the date at which ownership of a subsidiary is to be determined is 31 December of the year preceding the return.
-For example, for ERI returns for the 2021 year, ownership is determined on 31 December 2020.
+For example, for ERI returns for the 2024 year, ownership is determined on 31 December 2023.

-Where a subsidiary becomes 100% owned during the year, ERI can only be included for the period that a subsidiary has been 100% owned.
+Where a subsidiary becomes 100 percent owned during the year, ERI can only be included for the period that a subsidiary has been 100 percent owned.

-See also the section below on "Eligibility of income from trusts".
+See also 'Eligibility of income from trusts', below.